 Thanks and all the best in your training,

 P.S.
 If you want to learn more about tearing decks of cards, check out the Card Tearing eBook.
 It’s gotten great feedback and many people have spoken about how quickly it helps them to improve.
 Check it out here ===>.
 How to Tear Cards in Half

 - From The Mail Bag – Card Tearing Feedback

 - What Feat of Strength Should You Try First?

 - Grip Training for Martial Arts – Is Card Tearing the Answer?

 - Success in Card Tearing – Barry Gibson

 This entry was posted on Sunday, August 16th, 2009 at 11:14 pm and is filed under how to improve grip strength, how to tear cards, improve grip strength crush, old strongman feats of strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 4 Responses to “The Secret Key to Finishing a Deck of Cards – Adjustment”